Patriarch of Moscow and all Rus': Restoration

+In 1990, Alexy II was elected as the patriarch of Moscow and he oversaw the revival of the ROC with the reopening of numerous dioceses and the restoration of thousands of churches and monasteries.
+He was succeeded by Kirill in 2009.
+The ROC is administered according to the Church Statute of 2000, overseeing all Orthodox parishes in Russia directly or providing jurisdictional guidance to autonomous churches.

 Selection

 According to the Charter of the Russian Orthodox Church adopted in 2000, the tenure of a patriarch is for life, and the right to trial a deposed patriarch as well as the question of his retirement belong to the Council of Bishops.